Partnering with you for breast health

 A breast ultrasound is often used to further evaluate an abnormality found during a mammogram.
 Ultrasound allows doctors to see the area closest to the chest wall, which can be difficult to see using mammography.
 This technology also helps doctors determine whether a breast lump is filled with fluid (a cyst) or is a solid mass.

 When a lump or abnormal area is detected during screening, a biopsy can determine whether cells are cancerous.
 Advanced imaging technology — such as mammography or ultrasound— can be combined with minimally invasive techniques to obtain tissue samples.
-Highlands Regional stereotactic breast biopsy is done using our new digital technology, making it quicker and more accurate than the standard film x-rays used in the past.
+Highlands Regional Medical Center stereotactic breast biopsy is done using our new digital technology, making it quicker and more accurate than the standard film x-rays used in the past.

 To schedule a mammogram or other screening exam, please call (863) 471-5812.